TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: no

+    fs_allowed:

+        This option allows you to specify filesystem types this zone is allowed to mount.
+For example on a zone for building SmartOS you probably want to set this to: "ufs,pcfs,tmpfs".
+To unset this property, set the value to the empty string.

+        type: string (comma separated list of filesystem types)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: yes (requires zone reboot to take effect)

     hostname:

         For KVM VMs, this value will be handed out via DHCP as the hostname for